 - Interstate Highway 30 connects to I-20, I-35 & I-45 and more U.S. & State Highways to the west to the DFW Metroplex, and east to Little Rock, connecting with I-40 to Oklahoma City, Memphis, Nashville and the eastern seaboard of the United States. - Interstate Highway 69/369 (I-69/I-369) connects Canada and the Northeast United States to Houston and the Texas/Mexico border with multiple connections to additional interstate, U.S. & State Highways along the route.
-I-69 is currently under construction in various stages along its route. - U.S. Highway 59 (HWY 59) connects Texarkana to Houston and all Texas ports along the Gulf of Mexico.
-The existing roadbed of HWY 59 is the proposed route for I-69/I-369.

-- Interstate Highway 49 (I-49) connects Texarkana to New Orleans with connections to I-10 and I-20 along this route to the south, and Fort Smith and Kansas City to the north with connections to I-40 & I-44 with multiple connections to additional U.S. & State Highways along the entire route.
+I-69 is currently under construction in various stages along its route. - U.S. Highway 59 (HWY 59) connects Texarkana to Houston and all Texas ports along the Gulf of Mexico with connections to I-20, Interstate Highway 10 (I-10) and numerous U.S. & State Highways along the route.
+The existing roadbed of HWY 59 is the proposed route for I-69/I-369 corridor. - Interstate Highway 49 (I-49) connects Texarkana to New Orleans with connections to I-10 and I-20 along this route to the south, and Fort Smith and Kansas City to the north with connections to I-40 & I-44 with multiple connections to additional U.S. & State Highways along the entire route.
 Plans are in progress to complete the construction of the portion of I-49 between Texarkana and Fort Smith. - U.S. Highway 71 (HWY 71) connects Texarkana to Fort Smith, Arkansas and I-40. - U.S. Highway 67 (HWY 67) connects Dallas to St. Louis through Texarkana with multiple connections to additional interstate, U.S. & State Highways along the route. - U.S. Highway 82 (HWY 82) runs immediately adjacent to the north property line of all TexAmericas Center property and connects North and West Texas, to the Atlantic Ocean, and to Los Angeles via I-10 with multiple connections to additional interstate, U.S. & State Highways along the route.

-5.1.1 Duke East Site Road Adjacency
+5.1.2 Duke East Site Road Adjacency